Foto above: awards 2023, Patricia de Cocq, jury, Rik Buiting, hbo-winner, Lotte Top, wo-winner, Judith Veraart, VVM.

 The competition is open to full-time and part-time students at Dutch universities and colleges of higher education who have graduated between January 1st, 2019 and November 24th, 2020 on a subject with a direct relationship to environmental issues or sustainable development.
 Graduation projects that have already once been submitted for this prize, will not be taken into consideration.
 Eligible for participation are: bachelor theses and bachelor graduation projects such as advisory reports, videos, and other works from studies at colleges of higher education (HBO) and master theses from university studies (WO).
 The HBO and WO entries will be assessed separately.

 The pre-selection committees for HBO and WO assess all submissions and determine which works will be nominated.
 At a festive meeting where the winner is announced, all nominees can present their graduation work.

 The VVM also offers the winners the opportunity to publish an article in our journal Milieu.
 This brings the student's work to the attention of a broad network of environmental professionals.
 The winners will receive a sum of € 500,- at most.

 You can apply by filling in the application form.
-When applying, it is necessary to submit all requested documents, as far as possible digitally.
+When applying, it is necessary to submit all requested documents (digitally).